Variables

 ver_rs 1- '' Delete all version separators.

-Trailing Slashes in Variables
+Trailing slashes in variables

 The following variables never end with a trailing slash in EAPI 7: D, ED, ROOT, EROOT.
 Conversely, in EAPIs preceeding EAPI 7, these variables are guaranteed to end with a trailing slash.
 When working with EAPIs prior to EAPI 7, developers are encouraged to use the bash suffix removal for the trailing slash and add an explicit / when joining paths.
 For example: ${D%/}/, ${ED%/}/, ${ROOT%/}/, ${EROOT%/}/.